JeppeKlitgaard/FTB-Pack-Comparer/README.md

 =====
 * Generate a csv file by executing `python compare.py`
 * Go to docs.google.com, create a new spreadsheet.
 With seperator: "_"
-* Select all the fields (press the little square between "1" and "a" field.) and right click -> Conditional formatting
+* Select all the fields (press the little square between "1" and "a" field.)
+* Set font size to 18.
+* Right click -> Conditional formatting
 * Make 2 rules, they have to be exactly "YES" and "NO", "YES" should have green color, "NO" should have red color.
 * Profit.